 “Urban Forest Offset Project” means an offset project that uses or has used either the offset protocols identified in section 97973(a)(2)(C)3. or one of the Climate Action Reserve Urban Forest Project Protocols identified as offset quantification methodologies in the definition of the Program for Recognition of Early Action Offset Credits in section 95802(a).

+“Useful Output” means energy production or use as a feedstock for chemical production but does not include fuel venting or destruction.

 “Vented Emissions” means intentional or designed releases of CH4 or CO2 containing natural gas or hydrocarbon gas (not including stationary combustion flue gas), including process designed flow to the atmosphere through seals or vent pipes, equipment blowdown for maintenance, and direct venting of gas used to power equipment (such as pneumatic devices).

 “Verifiable” means that an Offset Project Data Report assertion is well documented and transparent such that it lends itself to an objective review by an accredited verification body.